 - Workers carrying a large ladder inadvertently knock off sprinkler heads that were already hooked up and a shut-off isn’t available, causing thousands of dollars of damage.

-Water intrusion into a building, manufacturing plant, construction site or hotel or residential complex can come from numerous sources.
+Water intrusion in buildings, manufacturing plants, construction sites or hotel or residential complexes can come from numerous sources.
 The most common include:

 - Roof leaks and condensation forming above ceilings